Dear Bankruptcy Adviser,

 I believe this is a Catch-22.
 On the one hand, you want to keep your car and receive the benefit of post-bankruptcy credit reporting of future payments.
 On the other hand, if you lose your job or are unable to make the payments after you sign the reaffirmation agreement, the car will be repossessed and you will be required to pay the remaining balance once the car is sold.

 Unfortunately, many people have an emotional attachment to their car.
 It is their pride and joy or their only means of transportation to and from work.
-The latter is a compelling reason to keep a vehicle, but at what cost?
+The latter is a compelling reason to keep a car, but at what cost?

 If you owe much more on the car than it is worth, you might not want to be legally liable for that debt after your bankruptcy is over.
 In that case, you might not want to reaffirm the debt (unless the lender says it is mandatory) and allow yourself to pay if you can.
 Instead, you might want to surrender the vehicle if the payment and the car’s value don’t jibe.

-If you have only two years left of car payments, that might be a more appropriate situation where reaffirming the vehicle benefits you.
+If you have only 2 years left of car payments, that might be a more appropriate situation where reaffirming the vehicle benefits you.
 The car will be paid off soon.
 It is hoped you have a stable job and you can be more certain that you can complete the payments.